Sebberh/RenovateTutorial/ReadMe.md

   "license": "ISC"
 }
 ```
-21. Wait a couple of minutes and check your closed pull requests and you will see that a pull request have been both created and merged automatically.
+21. Wait a couple of minutes and check your closed pull requests and you will see that a pull request has been both created and merged automatically.

 ![](images/22.png)

 22. Explore the depths of configuration available at <https://docs.renovatebot.com/configuration-options/> at your own leisure.